Hello friends,

 Dear friends,

-It's generally accepted privilege to a charged employee to represent himself by a Union rep. Supposing the very same Union rep.happened to be a Law graduate, if not a practising Advocate being an employee or a non-employee but part of the Union then how the Lawyer could be denied to represent the charged/accused employee.
-I came across many union office bearers who are not an employee per se, but prominent politicians, practising advocates, prominent labour leaders some times retired employees etc., still can take part in such disputes and enquiries, they also can sign settlements, agreements on behalf of the Union/employees like wage settlements, conciliations etc. Then how they can be denied either assisting or participating in the enquiry?
+It's generally accepted privilege for a charged employee to represent himself by a Union rep. Suppose the very same Union rep happened to be a Law graduate, if not a practicing Advocate being an employee or a non-employee but part of the Union, then how could the lawyer be denied to represent the charged/accused employee?
+I have come across many union office bearers who are not an employee per se but prominent politicians, practicing advocates, prominent labor leaders, sometimes retired employees, etc., who can still take part in such disputes and inquiries.
+They can also sign settlements, agreements on behalf of the Union/employees like wage settlements, conciliations, etc. Then, how can they be denied either assisting or participating in the inquiry?
 Some member Advocates in practice might like to contribute with their experiences.

 From India, Bangalore